How to Block Apps That Work Against Your Wallet

 1. Sign up or log in: If you don’t already have a Freedom account, download Freedom from the App Store on any iOS device you wish to block apps on – otherwise, log into your Freedom account.

-2. Create a new blocklist for food delivery and shopping apps: Next, select the Blocklists tab and tap Add a blocklist.
+2. Create a new blocklist for food delivery and shopping apps: Next, select the Blocklists tab and tap Add new blocklist.
 Then give it a name.

 Websites and apps blocked by the Food Delivery category filter